Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

-In this section, we focus on the light-induced modification of screening, optical absorption, and phonon spectrum in monolayer h-BN following above-gap photoexcitation after carrier thermalization.
-Thus, we analyze the quasi-equilibrium state forming within tens of femtoseconds after carrier thermalization and before electron–hole recombination, occurring on much longer timescales.
+In this part, we focus on the light-induced modification of screening, optical absorption, and phonon spectrum in monolayer h-BN following above-gap photoexcitation after carrier thermalization.
+Thus, we analyze the quasi-equilibrium state forming within tens of femtoseconds after carrier thermalization and before electron-hole recombination, occurring on much longer timescales.

-As demonstrated in the previous section, this state is well described by a Fermi–Dirac distribution with two distinct chemical potentials, one for valence holes and one for conduction electrons.
+As demonstrated previously, this state is well described by a Fermi-Dirac distribution with two distinct chemical potentials, one for valence holes and one for conduction electrons.
 Accordingly, the electronic occupations are initialized as

 where $\varepsilon_{\vb{k}n}$ are the electronic eigenvalues of the photoexcited system, $\beta$ is the inverse carrier temperature, and the chemical potential $\mu_n$ takes one of two values depending on whether $n$ belongs to the valence or conduction manifold.
 For a target photocarrier concentration $n_{\text{exc}}$, the chemical potentials $\mu_v$ and $\mu_c$ are obtained by enforcing